 Conroe is a larger medium-sized city located in the state of Texas.
 With a population of 68,602 people and 16 constituent neighborhoods, Conroe is the 56th largest community in Texas.

-Unlike some cities, Conroe isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Conroe are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Conroe is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Conroe is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Conroe who work in sales jobs (11.26%), office and administrative support (10.71%), and maintenance occupations (8.09%).
+There are especially a lot of people living in Conroe who work in sales jobs (11.90%), office and administrative support (9.95%), and maintenance occupations (9.08%).

-Conroe is a somewhat ethnically-diverse city.
+Conroe is an extremely ethnically-diverse city.
 The people who call Conroe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Conroe residents report their race to be White, followed by Black or African-American.
 Conroe also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 37.66% of the city’s residents.
-Important ancestries of people in Conroe include Irish, English, French , and Italian.
+People of Hispanic or Latino origin account for 37.69% of the city’s residents.
+Important ancestries of people in Conroe include Irish, English, Italian, and French .

 The most common language spoken in Conroe is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Tagalog.